jt14den/better-research-software/episodes/02-better-start-version-control.md

 FileNotFoundError: [Errno 2] No such file or directory: '/home/sarah/Projects/astronaut-analysis/data.json'
 ```

-We get this error because the paths to the data files have been hard coded as absoulte paths for the original developer's machine.
+We get this error because the paths to the data files have been hard coded as absolute paths for the original developer's machine.
 Hard-coding paths is not very reproducible, as it means the paths need to be changed whenever the code is run on a new computer.
 Instead, we will soon change the code to use the relative paths within the project structure and eventually we will change the code to take in arguments from the command line when it is run.
 When we commit the files, we will note that the code is broken in our commit message.